Let There Be Light: The ever evolving design of traffic signals & what that means for the future

 1868

-Proposed by British railway manager and signaling engineer John Peake Knight (1828 - 1886), the first traffic signal was installed at George and Bridge streets, outside the Houses of Parliament in London at the request of the lawmakers who were afraid of being trampled by traffic.
+Proposed by British railway manager and signaling engineer John Peake Knight (1828-1886), the first traffic signal was installed at Great George Street and Bridge Street, outside the Houses of Parliament in London at the request of the lawmakers who were afraid of being trampled by traffic.

 Intended for nighttime use, the primitive design combined three semaphore arms with red (meaning: STOP) and green (meaning: CAUTION) gas-powered lights.
 Mounted on a pillar, police officers manually operated the traffic signals, so that the correct light faced oncoming traffic, by using a lever at its base.
 The design was constructed by the railway signal engineers of Saxby & Farmer.
 Unfortunately the traffic light exploded leading to the serious injury of the police, as such, further development was halted until the era of the internal combustion engine.